 You can take a placement test to know your present level.
-The result of the placement test will help you determine your target and create a roadmap that exclusively works for you.
+The result of the placement test will help you determine your target and create a roadmap that exclusively works for you during the examination.

-- Deciding Factors For Study Hours For UPSC Preparation
+- Deciding Factors of Study Hours for UPSC Preparation

-- 5 Ingredients To The 4 Hours/Day Study Plan
+- 5 Ingredients for the 4 Hours/Day Study Plan

-Deciding Factors For Study Hours For UPSC Preparation
+Deciding Factors of Study Hours for UPSC Preparation

-For every individual the number of hours for studying is different.
+Whether its the prelims exam, the UPSC mains exam or any optional subject, for every individual the number of effective learning hours is different.
 It depends on the following 3 factors:

-Aspirants’ target: The target of the UPSC aspirants should have to be around completing the syllabus at least twice, doing revision a couple of times, and having an adequate amount to practice both GS Paper I and GS Paper II( i.e. CSAT), where the objective of both GS Paper I and CSAT Paper is different.
+- Aspirants’ target: The target of the UPSC aspirants should have to be around completing the syllabus at least twice, doing revision a couple of times, and having an adequate amount to practice/give mock tests of both GS Paper I and GS Paper II( i.e. CSAT), where the objective of both GS Paper I and CSAT Paper is different.

-Aspirants’ stamina: One of the important factors of maintaining consistency while studying for UPSC is studying according to your mental stamina.
+- Aspirants’ stamina: One of the important factors of maintaining consistency while preparing for UPSC is studying according to your mental stamina.

-- Aspirants’ capacity: So that they can better utilize the time in study to add value to the UPSC Preparation.
+- Aspirants’ capacity: So that they can better utilize the time to add value to the UPSC Preparation.